opf/openproject/docs/system-admin-guide/integrations/gitlab-integration/README.md

 ![Copy a Git commit message in OpenProject](openproject-system-guide-gitlab-integration-git-snippets-commit-message.png)

 A URL pointing to a work package in the merge request description or a comment will link the two.
 The link needs to be in the MR and not in a commit, but GitLab will use the first commit message as the proposed branch description (as long as there is only one commit).

-!!DO NOT MERGE!!

-Should we already mentioned that OP# as a reference in an Issue or MR title works too?
-When I first read the documentation I missed the part about it later in the text and I thought only linking does work.
-!!DO NOT MERGE END!!
+Alternatively you can also use 'OP#' as a work package reference in an issue or a MR title, in this case "OP#388", where 388 is the ID of the work package.

 ![Commit message in a Git client](openproject-system-guide-gitlab-integration-commit-message-in-client.png)